DSXiangLi/DecryptPrompt/README.md

   - Small LLMs Are Weak Tool Learners: A Multi-LLM Agent
   - Merge, Ensemble, and Cooperate!
 A Survey on Collaborative Strategies in the Era of Large Language Models
   - Generative Agents: Interactive Simulacra of Human Behavior  :star:
   - AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents
+  - System-1.x: Learning to Balance Fast and Slow Planning with Language Models
+  - 多智能体系统
+    - Internet of Agents: Weaving a Web of Heterogeneous Agents for Collaborative Intelligence
+    - MULTI-AGENT COLLABORATION: HARNESSING THE POWER OF INTELLIGENT LLM AGENTS
+  - 任务型智能体协作
     - METAAGENTS: SIMULATING INTERACTIONS OF HUMAN BEHAVIORS FOR LLM-BASED TASK-ORIENTED COORDINATION VIA COLLABORATIVE
-  - System-1.x: Learning to Balance Fast and Slow Planning with Language Models
-  - 智能体协作
     - CAMEL: Communicative Agents for "Mind" Exploration of Large Scale Language Model Society  :star:
     - Exploring Large Language Models for Communication Games: An Empirical Study on Werewolf
     - Communicative Agents for Software Development  :star:
     - MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning
-    - Internet of Agents: Weaving a Web of Heterogeneous Agents for Collaborative Intelligence
-    - MULTI-AGENT COLLABORATION: HARNESSING THE POWER OF INTELLIGENT LLM AGENTS
     - METAGPT: META PROGRAMMING FOR A MULTI-AGENT COLLABORATIVE FRAMEWORK
   - 智能体路由
      - One Agent To Rule Them All: Towards Multi-agent Conversational AI